IP Paris

 Program:

-Go to course webpage.
-This course is taught by Yanlei Diao.
+This course is taught by Oana BALALAU, Pierre Bourhis, Yanlei Diao.

 Prerequisites: The main background knowledge required for INF583 includes the relational operators, SQL, storage, and transaction processing.
 We also expect that they are aware of notions such as query plans and query optimisation, even though INF583 will not build on top of them, except a very small part of it.
 These prerequisites can be fulfilled by a typical database class such as INF553 (more in depth) or SD202 (more lightweight).